What is ATRT?

 Treatment for childhood central nervous system atypical teratoid/rhabdoid tumors may cause side effects.

-For information about side effects that begin during treatment for cancer, see our Side Effects page.
+To learn more about side effects that begin during treatment for cancer, visit Side Effects.

 Problems from cancer treatment that begin 6 months or later after treatment and continue for months or years are called late effects.
-Late effects of cancer treatment may include the following:
+Late effects of cancer treatment may include:

 -